-Speakers’ Corner Trust is grateful to all its funders and in particular the Esmée Fairbairn Foundation which has supported SCT’s work in the UK from its inception and to The Co-operative Membership which is is now funding a series of local projects.
+Speakers’ Corner Trust is grateful to all its funders and in particular the Esmée Fairbairn Foundation which has supported SCT’s work in the UK from its inception and to The Co-operative Membership which funded a series of local projects in 2014.

 SCT is also grateful to the Foreign & Commonwealth Office which supported the development of its Nigerian project and to the Ford Foundation which is now funding the new Speakers’ Corner Trust Nigeria.